 With the frequently changing rules and recommendations around travel right now, it’s hard to make plans.
 Is it safe to book if the place you want to go isn’t welcoming US citizens right now?
 What if you’d have to quarantine and miss out on half your trip?
 While there are a lot of unknowns about the future, there are some things we do know about how to safely make plans right now.

-Remember: You can already book flights for summer 2021.
+Remember: You can already book flights for spring 2022.

 Don’t make tomorrow’s plans on today’s circumstances.

 A lot can change in the next 6-12 months.
-One recurring dynamic over the past few months has been that today’s safe spots are tomorrow’s hot spots and vice versa.
-New York and Europe, once the Covid-19 epicenters, became relatively calm over the summer.
-Hawaii had been largely spared initially, but by summer cases were growing.
+One recurring dynamic over the past few months has been that today’s safe spots are tomorrow’s hot spots and vice versa. .

 The same goes for travel bans.
 Americans are barred from visiting many countries in the world today, but those bans are temporary, not permanent.
 And though we don’t know precisely when they’ll be lifted, there’s no question they eventually will be.

-Let’s say you’d like to visit Paris.
+Let’s say you’d like to visit Japan.
 Who wouldn’t?
 If you book a flight today for travel today, you’re gonna have a bad time.
-If you book a flight today for travel in 2021, there’s a far greater likelihood Americans will be welcomed.
+If you book a flight today for travel in winter or spring 2022, there’s a far greater likelihood Americans will be welcomed.

 While it’s uncertain precisely when most international travel will be allowed to resume—it’s largely a question of when and how well we contain the virus spread—that’s why it’s advisable to book flights further out and remember that for many flights, you can change dates without penalty.